mattbierner/blog.mattbierner.com/_posts/2014-01-15-binding-with-placeholders-in-javascript.md

 ## Performance
 [This JSPerf][jsperf] shows `placeholder` has high overhead compared to manually forwarding arguments.
 Every call to a function using `placeholder` requires two function calls and a lot of iteration, array manipulation, and allocation.

 Therefore, `placeholder` is probably not a good solution for small math functions like `dot2`.
-But for more substantial interfaces, `placeholder` can make code cleaner and eliminate a lot manual argument forwarding.
+But for more substantial interfaces, `placeholder` can make code cleaner and eliminate a lot of manual argument forwarding.

 [c++ placeholder]: http://en.cppreference.com/w/cpp/utility/functional/bind